 ■ Discuss and critically appraise the current state of understanding of the ANS;

 ■ Relate the organisation and physiology of the ANS to the different processes controlled by the ANS;

 ■ Evaluate the research techniques used to investigate the role of the ANS in physiology and pathophysiology;

-■ Give a clear, organised oral presentation relating to current research in the ANS.
+■ Produce a clear, organised presentation relating to current research in the ANS.

 Minimum Requirement for Award of Credits

 Students must submit at least 75% by weight of the components (including examinations) of the course's summative assessment.